feiye-vims/schism-tut/docs/share-your-own-tutorials.md

 ## Location to put your stuff

-To add a new tutorial or a new page in the existing tutorials, you only need to worry about the "doc" folder, which looks like:
+To add a new tutorial or a new page in the existing tutorials, you only need to worry about the "docs/" folder, which looks like:
 ```
 docs/